tldr-pages/tldr/pages/common/csvsort.md

 `csvsort -r -c {{name}} {{data.csv}}`

-- Sort a CSV file by columns 2, then by column 4:
+- Sort a CSV file by column 2, then by column 4:

 `csvsort -c {{2,4}} {{data.csv}}`